BULLYING WARNING SIGNS

-Look for signs that your child is being bullied:
+Look for signs that your child may be being bullied:

 - Does your child seem more anxious or depressed recently?